LucasAndFlores/desafioUnicadAPI/README.md

 # Unicad API

-Hi, this is the backend project of Unicad challenge.
+Hi, this is the backend project for Unicad challenge.

-if you would like to run this project in your environment, you need:
+if you want to run this project in your environment, you should:
 - download the project with git clone
 - switch to the branch dev_env
 - run the command npm install

-notice: you need edit the files .env and .env.test with your config about your database (such as username and password, if you had).
+notice: you need to edit the files .env and .env.test with your config about your database (such as username and password, if you have one).

 ## Tests
-If you want run the tests with jest you need to run the follow commands in your terminal:
+If you want to run the tests with jest you need to run the following commands in your terminal:
 - npm run dbtest
 - npm run dbmigratetest
 - yarn test

-To the delete the database of tests, you need to run npm run postest
+To delete the database of tests, you need to run npm run postest

 ## Dev environment

-If you want test the API with postman, you can run the follow commands in your terminal:
+If you want to test the API with postman, you can run the following commands in your terminal:
 - yarn sequelize db:create
 - yarn sequelize db:migrate
 - npm run dev

-With this, you can start your requests in postman
+That being done, you can start your requests in postman

 ### Reqs in postman

-To test the main routes, the URL are: http://localhost:8000/v1/entregas
+To test the main routes, the URL is: http://localhost:8000/v1/entregas

 Entry points:
 - GET - /